By Seth Grossman, Executive Director

 Natural gas is the cheapest, safest, and most abundant source of energy in America right now.
 The biggest supply is in eastern Pennsylvania, just over one hundred miles away.
 We desperately need that energy here in South Jersey.

 Our biggest sources of jobs and income are tourists and gamblers.
 Neither can exist without cheap, abundant, and reliable electricity to power air conditioning and electric lights and amusements in the summers.
 New Jersey now has the third highest electric bills in America, and high electric bills were a major factor in causing several Atlantic City casinos to close during the past ten years.
 Nothing could provide desperately needed clean, abundant, and affordable electricity to our area than to power the existing B.L.
 England generator at Beesley’s Point by Garden State Parkway Milepost 28 with cheap natural gas piped in from nearby Pennsylvania.

-More than 2,000 years ago, the ancient Romans build aquaducts to bring water in from mountains hundreds of miles away.
+More than 2,000 years ago, the ancient Romans build aqueducts to bring water in from mountains hundreds of miles away.
 Why shouldn’t we build a much shorter and less intrusive underground pipeline to bring in needed natural gas?

-For the past 50 years, our schools, colleges, media, and Hollywood pop culture have saturated us with the idea that every source of energy we need to be safe and comfortable is “unsustainable” and bad for the planet.
+For the past 50 years, our schools, colleges, media, and Hollywood pop culture have saturated us with the idea that every source of energy we need to be safe and comfortable is ?unsustainable? and bad for the planet.
 First, they convinced us that scarce natural gas was the only clean and green fuel available.
 They convinced us that nuclear power was too dangerous, coal was too dirty, and oil was bad because spills killed birds, and it caused us to get into wars in the Middle East.

 Most of their arguments are nonsense.
 Nuclear power plants in America, including Salem and Oyster Creek have proven to be remarkably safe.
 New methods of burning coal and oil have given Americans the cleanest air and water in the world.